EspenPla/elma-microservice/README.md

 # elma-microservice

-It can be used to import  all participants.
+It can be used to import  all participants to Sesam.

 **An example of system config**
 ```